-While Ashlee set up the shot, I took a few photos to document our work.
-Mike Riley also took several photos for Artonic to use on its blog.
+While Ashlee set up the shot, we took a few photos to document our work.

-We decided on a simple video – me, sitting at a work desk, typing, writing, and drinking coffee.
-We placed an Artonic mug on an Artonic coaster near my right hand.
+We decided on a simple video – sitting at a work desk, typing, writing, and drinking coffee.
+We placed an Artonic mug on an Artonic coaster near the model’s right hand.
 It would be thirty seconds or less, so we didn’t need much footage.

 This is actually a really smart thing to do – document the every day things you do and write a blog article about it or post the images on social media.
 It’s a great way to connect with your audience by showing them the authentic side of your business.

-Ashlee decided to shoot the video from above my head for a different type of viewpoint.
-To do this, she positioned the camera and mic above me.
+Ashlee decided to shoot the video from above for a different type of viewpoint.
+To do this, she positioned the camera and mic above the model.

 This was actually a lot of fun, and it didn’t take very long.
-Ashlee was quick to set up her equipment and the location, I didn’t join in until she was ready for me, and we only filmed for a short time, about ten minutes.
+Ashlee was quick to set up her equipment and the location, and we only filmed for a short time, about ten minutes.
 We used only one point of view with zero cuts, so editing was much less time-consuming than usual.

 Watching the Footage Live

 She used her mobile phone, placed on a shelf, to view the overhead image as it recorded.
-This also allowed me to glance at the screen and see what the shot looked like.
+This also allowed the model to glance at the screen and see what the shot looked like.